On the Universal Approximation Property of Deep Fully Convolutional Neural Networks: Introduction

-In summary, the main contributions of this work are as follows: \begin{enumerate} \item We prove the universal approximation property of both continuous and time-discretized fully convolutional neural network with residual blocks and kernel size of at least 2.
-This result concerns about the deep but narrow neural networks with residual blocks.
-We provide a sufficient condition result about the universal approximation property with respect to the shift invariance.
-The result does not rely on the specific choice of nonlinear activation functions, nor the choice of the last layer. \item Further, we prove the universal approximation property of fully convolutional neural network with ReLU activations having no less than two channels each layer, and kernel size of at least 2. \item Finally, we show that the channel number and kernel size requirements above are sharp, since further reducing them may lose the universal approximation property. \item The above three points hold true for the approximation of shift equivariant mappings via eq-FCNN. \end{enumerate}
+In summary, the main results of this work are as follows.
+First, we prove the universal approximation property of shift-invariant functions for both continuous and time-discretized deep residual fully convolutional neural networks having kernel size of at least 2.
+This result concerns deep but possibly narrow residual neural networks.
+We provide a sufficient condition on the universal approximation property with respect to shift invariance, which allows one to check the universality of any given deep residual architecture.
+In particular, the result rely neither on a specific choice of nonlinear activation function, nor a choice of the last layer.
+Further, we prove the universal approximation property of fully convolutional neural network with ReLU activations having no less than two channels each layer, and kernel size of at least 2.
+Finally, we show that the channel number and kernel size requirements above are sharp, in that networks with fewer channels or kernel sizes do not possess the universal approximation property.
+The above three points hold true also for the approximation of shift equivariant mappings via eq-FCNN.

-The paper is organized as follows: Section~\ref{sec:main} introduces the mathematical formulation and the main results of this paper.
-Section~\ref{sec:dyn-sys} introduces the main analytical tool and the bridging result in this paper for the positive part of the main theorem, while Section \ref{sec:sharp-kernel-size} and \ref{sec:sharp-channel-number} proves the sharpness part of the main theorem.
-The discussion and conclusion is shown in Section~\ref{sec:conclusion}.
-In Appendix~\ref{sec:eq} we provide the shift equivariant result, and the remaining technical proof are collected in Appendix~\ref{sec:proof}.